tuist/tuist/projects/docs/docs/commands/scaffold.md

 If `.string` and `.files` don't provide enough flexibility, you can leverage the [Stencil](https://github.com/stencilproject/Stencil) templating language via the `.file` case.
 Besides that, you can also use additional filters defined [here](https://github.com/SwiftGen/StencilSwiftKit#filters)

-Additionally is given `.directory` which gives the possibility to copy entire folders from one path inside another.
+You can also use `.directory` which gives the possibility to copy entire folders to a given path.

 Templates can import [project description helpers](/guides/helpers/).
 Just add `import ProjectDescriptionHelpers` at the top, and extract reusable logic into the helpers.